AndyA/jsonpath-faster/README.md

 ### Compatibilty

 In addition to its own test suite `jsonpath-faster` passes all of `jsonpath`'s tests.

-Script and filter expressions are sanitised differently.
+The main known difference is that script and filter expressions are sanitised differently.
 In general `jsonpath-faster` is slightly more restrictive in what it will allow (no function calls for example).

 ## Query Example